NextFaze/dev-fun/com.nextfaze.devfun.annotations/-dagger2-component/index.md

 # Dagger2Component

-`@Target([AnnotationTarget.PROPERTY_GETTER, AnnotationTarget.FUNCTION]) annotation class Dagger2Component` [(source)](https://github.com/NextFaze/dev-fun/tree/master/devfun-annotations/src/main/java/com/nextfaze/devfun/annotations/Dagger2.kt#L41)
+`@Target([AnnotationTarget.PROPERTY, AnnotationTarget.PROPERTY_GETTER, AnnotationTarget.FUNCTION]) annotation class Dagger2Component` [(source)](https://github.com/NextFaze/dev-fun/tree/master/devfun-annotations/src/main/java/com/nextfaze/devfun/annotations/Dagger2.kt#L40)

-Annotated functions (`fun` or property getters with `@get:Dagger2Component`) will be checked/used as Dagger 2 components.
+Annotated functions (`fun`, properties, or property getters (`@get:Dagger2Component`)) will be checked/used as Dagger 2 components.

 If all [scope](scope.md) and [priority](priority.md) are unset/default then a best-guess will be made based on where the reference is.